ayushsahu1999/NN_from_scratch/README.md

 This activation function is the first choice of many experienced people in deep learning industry for hidden layers.
 This is one of the best activation functions.
 It basically takes the maximum value between 0 and Z.
 ##### For example,
 ![](images/relu_matrix.PNG)

+#### Forward Propagation
+Forward Propagation is nothing but series of matrix multiplications along the depth of the network, where the weights of current layer is taken dot product with the activation matrix of previous layers.